Sengoku11/uniswap-v3-tests/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

 The purpose of the SwapGatekeeper contract is to serve as a precursor to sending transactions to the router.
-Here you can check the profitability of the trade during its execution and take other security measures.
+Here you can add the profitability check of the trade during its execution and take other security measures.

 After finalizing this contract, you can receive transactions from many whitelist wallets from different geolocations using meta-transactions.

 Since this is a demo, the emphasis is on the development environment and testing methods.